Robert12112105/COIT12206-Portfolio/week01.md

 # Week 1

 ## Activity
-Recreated the Week 1 lab activity in GNS3 by setting up the network topology and configuring the Linux host with a static IPv4 address.
+In this week, I recreated the basic network setup activity in GNS3.
+The topology consisted of Linux hosts connected through an Ethernet switch.
+I configured static IPv4 addresses on the hosts and checked that the interfaces were working correctly.

 ## Screenshots / Results
-- Topology screenshot
+- GNS3 topology showing the Linux hosts and Ethernet switch
+- Terminal output from `ip address show`
-- Terminal output showing IP configuration
+- Static IP configuration evidence
-- Ping or connectivity check if used
+- Ping test results between hosts

 ## Key Concepts Learned
-- Basic network setup
+- Basic network topology setup in GNS3
-- Static IP configuration
+- Static IPv4 address configuration
+- Importance of correct host addressing
-- Difference between routing and switching
+- Difference between switching and routing at a basic level
-- Importance of verifying interface configuration
+- Need to verify interface configuration before testing connectivity

 ## Reflection
-In this activity, I set up the required topology and configured the Linux host with a static IP address.
-I used the appropriate commands to verify the configuration and checked that the host interface was working correctly.
-This task helped me understand the importance of correct initial setup in networking and how small configuration mistakes can affect connectivity.
+During this activity, I set up the required topology in GNS3 and configured the Linux hosts with static IPv4 addresses.
+I used `ip address show` to verify the configuration and `ping` to test connectivity between hosts.
+This activity helped me understand how important correct IP configuration is in basic networking, and it also showed me that checking each step carefully makes troubleshooting easier.